Do you ever wake up, get dressed, go to work, and wonder what kind of impact the things you use every day have on the planet? Oh, you don’t? Weird.

 While you might think that these little plastic coffee pods are a lifesaver, they are actually quite the opposite for the planet.
 Just think about it.
 If you drink one cup of Keurig-friendly coffee a day, that’s easily 365 tiny plastic cups.
 And remember, you’re not alone here.
 In 2014, Green Mountain coffee produced enough k-cups to circle the earth 10.5 times!
 And these pods are only about two inches tall.

 Coffee is meant to make you a better person, not a trash-machine!
+Leave behind the mentality of single-use, disposability, and opt for something you can reuse.
 You can reduce the damage your coffee habit is having on the planet by switching from a k-cup to a French Press.
 All you have to do is scoop the coffee grounds, add water, press the lid down a pour.
 Just as easy as a Keurig, we think so!

 3. Cell Phones